rvdz/hapycolor/README.md

 # hapycolor
-Generates beautiful color palettes from images
+Generates beautiful color palettes from images.

+hapycolor uses imagemagick and various filter algorithms to select the best colors from a picture.